-Article 102 TFEU contains a general prohibition of abuse, without a definition hereof.
-It also contains a non-exhaustive list of examples.
+Article 102 TFEU contains a general prohibition of abuse, without providing a specific definition.
+It contains a non-exhaustive list of examples.

 Abuse has been further defined in the case law as behaviour of a dominant firm that, through recourse to methods different from those which condition normal competition, has the effect of hindering the maintenance of the degree of competition still existing in the market.
 A comparison of the conduct with competition on the merits has become an important benchmark.